My Favorite Vegan Baking Substitutes: Part II

 Hello, friends!
-Last week, I gave you my favorite egg substitutes for vegan baking, and today we'll continue with additional vegan baking substitutes.
+Last week, I gave you my favorite egg substitutes for vegan baking in Part I of this post, and today we'll continue with additional vegan baking substitutes.

 If you've perused this blog or my Instagram page, you know I love to bake, so this topic is near and dear to my heart.